Differential evolution outside the box: Outside the box

 \subsection{How to deal with infeasible solutions}

-It is inevitable that throughout an optimisation run, some generated solutions are infeasible.
-Thus, a well-designed optimisation algorithm should specify what should be done with such solutions.
-The literature reports on numerous strategies of how to deal with infeasible solutions for metaheuristic optimisation \cite{bib:COELLOConstraintsSurvey}, with the most used in DE being based on average, re-initialisation or re-sampling methods \cite{Zaharie2017_Revisiting}, penalty functions \cite{Opara2019_Differential,Caraffini2019} and others as e.g. saturation and toroidal transformations \cite{Caraffini2019}.
-Some strategies such as \textit{dismiss} \cite{Caraffini2019} and \textit{inherent} \cite{bib:WCCIpreprint} are not applicable to the DE configurations considered in this paper and thus are not mentioned below.
-Selected strategies from \cite{Caraffini2019} are briefly described here\footnote{All formulations are valid for $[0,1]^n$ domain.}.
+It is virtually inevitable that throughout a run of a heuristic optimisation algorithms, some generated solutions are infeasible.
+Thus, \textit{a well-designed optimisation algorithm} should specify what should be done with such solutions.
+The literature reports on numerous strategies of how to deal with infeasible solutions for metaheuristic optimisation \cite{bib:COELLOConstraintsSurvey,bib:Biedrzycki2020}.
+For DE, the most used strategies are based on average, re-initialisation or re-sampling methods \cite{Zaharie2017_Revisiting}, penalty functions \cite{Opara2019_Differential,Caraffini2019} and others as e.g. saturation and toroidal transformations \cite{Caraffini2019}.
+It is worth to point out that, as a consequence of the 1-to-1 spawning replacement logic, \textit{penalty} strategies lead to always discard the penalised individual in favour of keeping the target vector \cite{Caraffini2019}.
+In this light, penalty-based strategies were not included in our experimental setup; instead we consider only a `\textit{dismiss}' strategy which produces identical results.
+The latter is the only strategy employed in this study that replaces all components of an infeasible solution, i.e. both infeasible and feasible ones, whereas with the remaining strategies under consideration \textit{only infeasible dimensions} get modified as feasible ones are neutral elements of such operators.

+More formally, assuming $\textbf{x}[i]$ is the component of the newly generated solution in the $i^{th}$ dimension, $a_i$ and $b_i$ are the corresponding lower and upper boundaries of the domain in the $i^{th}$ dimension and $\textbf{x}_f[i]$ is the new feasible value of the component, the employed strategies of dealing with infeasible solutions are formally described in the following sections.
+All of them implement the `Feasibility\_Check' method of Algorithm \ref{alg:DE}.

-\subsubsection{Saturation strategy \cite{Caraffini2019,bib:biasDELego18}}
+\subsubsection{Saturation strategy}

-This is a `superficial' strategy placing those design variables exceeding their corresponding boundaries to the closest amongst their upper and the lower bound.
+This strategy places those design variables exceeding their corresponding boundaries to the closest amongst their upper and the lower bound \cite{Caraffini2019,bib:biasDELego18}.
+Mathematically, for each $\textbf{x}[i]$ ($i=1,2,3,\dots,n$), this operator applies the mapping $s:\mathbb{R}\to\left[a,b\right]$ defined as

+so returning feasible solutions by simply looping $\textbf{x}_f[i]=s(\textbf{x}[i])$ across each component.
+Fig.~\ref{fig:strategies}(a) graphically depicts this linear transformation.
+Variants of algorithms with this strategy are marked as `sat' in Figs.~\ref{fig:posizes_comparison}--\ref{fig:strategy_comparison}.

-\subsubsection{Toroidal strategy \cite{Caraffini2019,bib:biasDELego18}}
+\subsubsection{Toroidal strategy}